rikke-ronnow/Battleship/README.md

 # Battleship

-Hello, how are you
-This is a repository.
+This is the repository for the hunt with and without parity, guessing strategy for Battleships.